agrogan1/agrogan1/README.md

 - 👋 Hi, I’m @agrogan1
 - 👀 I’m interested in in developing more knowledge to reduce violence against children and Adverse Childhood Experiences (ACEs).
-- 🌱 I’m currently learning about CART and lasso models.
+- 🌱 I’m currently learning about CART and lasso models, as well as brushing up on my knowledge of causal inference.
 - 📘 I'm currently writing about multilevel models with international data.

 <!---